-Dual Enrollment Credit: This course is offered for dual enrollment credit for ECED 1150 (4.5 credits) from Metropolitan Community College.
-Completion of this course will transfer to University of Nebraska at Omaha as a College of Education elective course TED 2250 (3 credits).
+Dual Enrollment Credit: This course is offered for dual enrollment credit for ECED 1150 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as a College of Education elective course TED 2250 (3 credits).

-AED02 PRESCHOOL CHILD DEVELOPMENT

-Description: This course will provide an orientation to a preschool experience in early childhood education.
-Students will focus on typical and atypical development of the child ages three to five years in the domains of physical growth and motor skills, cognition and language, and social/emotional development.
-This course will include field experiences within the early childhood education setting.
+AED02 PRESCHOOL CHILD DEVELOPMENT115 CreditsDescription:This course will provide an orientation to a preschool experience in early childhood education.
+Studentswill focus on typical and atypical development of the child ages three to five years in the domains of physical growthand motor skills, cognition and language, and social/emotional development.
+This course will include fieldexperiences within the early childhood education setting.

-Dual Enrollment Credit: This course is offered for dual enrollment credit for ECED 1120 (4.5 credits) from Metropolitan Community College.
-Completion of this course will transfer to University of Nebraska at Omaha as a College of Education elective course.
+Dual Enrollment Credit: This course is offered for dual enrollment credit for ECED 1120 (4.5 credits) from Metropolitan Community College and will transfer to University of Nebraska at Omaha as a College of Education elective course.